inkling/Subliminal/CONTRIBUTING.md

 Then choose the "Subliminal Documentation" scheme in Xcode to build the docs.
 If any documentation is incomplete, errors will be generated showing you where.

+> When Appledoc builds the documentation, it will also install it into Xcode for you (overwriting the current docset), so you can open it up and see how your changes render.
+A successful build doesn't guarantee that your formatting is perfect, just that there's no information missing.

+> To get the documentation browser to refresh a page, navigate to another page and then back.

 The documentation must successfully build on Travis for your pull request to be accepted.